spujadas/elk-docker/README.md

 - At the container's shell prompt, type `start.sh&` to start Elasticsearch, Logstash and Kibana in the background, and wait for everything to be up and running (wait for `{"@timestamp":... ,"message":"Listening on 0.0.0.0:5601",...}`)

-Now enter:
+Wait for Logstash to start (as indicated by the message `Logstash startup completed`), then enter:

 	# /opt/logstash/bin/logstash -e 'input { stdin { } } output { elasticsearch { host => localhost } }'

-And then type some dummy text followed by Enter to create a log entry:
+Type some dummy text followed by Enter to create a log entry:

 	this is a dummy entry

 **Note** - You can create as many entries as you want.
 Use `^C` to go back to the bash prompt.

-After a few seconds if you browse to *http://<your-host>:9200/_search?pretty* (e.g. [http://localhost:9200/_search?pretty](http://localhost:9200/_search?pretty) for a local native instance of Docker) you'll see that Elasticsearch has indexed the entry:
+If you browse to *http://<your-host>:9200/_search?pretty* (e.g. [http://localhost:9200/_search?pretty](http://localhost:9200/_search?pretty) for a local native instance of Docker) you'll see that Elasticsearch has indexed the entry:

 	{
 	  ...